Bytes

 );

 The above SQL statement creates a table called 'students' with three columns: first_name, last_name, and email.
-It then defines a unique key constraint, named 'pk_students', which ensures that the combination of values in the first_name, last_name, and email columns must be unique across the table.
+It then defines a SQL unique key constraint, named 'pk_students', which ensures that the combination of values in the first_name, last_name, and email columns must be unique across the table.
 This means that no two students can have the same first name, last name, and email address.

-SQL UNIQUE KEY constraint on ALTER TABLE:
+SQL UNIQUE KEY Constraint on ALTER TABLE

 ALTER TABLE table_name